-However when could you make use of LiFePO4 batteries?
-A wide range of projects with long cycle lifetimes and strong safety requirements, as well as projects with no significant space or weight constraints, and projects that do not need very high levels of power are the ideal candidates for LiFePO4 cells (unless you specifically source high power LiFePO4 cells).
+However, when could you make use of LiFePO4 batteries?
+A wide range of projects with long cycle lifetimes and strong safety requirements, as well as projects with no significant space or weight constraints, and projects that do not need very high levels of power are the ideal candidates for LiFePO4 cells (unless you specifically source high-power LiFePO4 cells).

 Lithium Iron Phosphate Discharge Rate

-LiFePO4 batteries nominal voltage is 3.2 V, and its discharge-charge voltage range is 2.5 V – 3.65 V. Discharging below 2.5 V will cause irreversible damage to the cell, just as it does with li-ion cells, but it is not always hazardous, as we saw with the RC lipo cells that we already discussed about this in the previous articles.
+The LiFePO4 batteries nominal voltage is 3.2 V, and its discharge-charge voltage range is 2.5 V – 3.65 V. Discharging below 2.5 V will cause irreversible damage to the cell, just as it does with li-ion cells, but it is not always hazardous, as we saw with the RC lipo cells that we already discussed about this in the previous articles.

-Lithium Battery is cell of future because
+Lithium Battery is a cell of the future because

 In clean rooms across the world, lithium ion cells are being tested on lab tables.
 These cells can charge fully within a few seconds, weighing a fraction of just what earlier cells weighed, and accomplish plenty of other incredible feats.
 But they are all research- and development-stage batteries that haven’t been put into production.
 Batteries that we can purchase and use today were created years, if not decades, ago and have gone through lengthy research and commercialization procedures before reaching our workbenches, our homes, and our offices.

-As we enter a new age of lithium batteries, it is probable that the characteristics detailed in the earlier versions of such a article will begin to steadily change and improve over a period of many years.
+As we enter a new age of lithium batteries, it is probable that the characteristics detailed in the earlier versions of such an article will begin to steadily change and improve over a period of many years.
 That might happen in the next five years, or it could happen in the next twenty years.
 For the time being, however, the descriptions provided above are limited to the batteries that are usually accessible for us to use today.

 To view a comparison between Lithium Iron Phosphate and other rechargeable batteries, please refer to the table below: